 Irish harp

 For centuries, the distinctive thing about an Irish harp has been its metal wire strings.
-The traditional Irish harp playing techniques, first published in 1840, use the left hand in the treble and the right hand in the bass.
+The traditional wire-strung Irish harp is played with the left hand in the treble, and the right hand in the bass.
+The traditional Irish fingering techniques and the distinctive method and system of playing the tunes were passed down through generations of oral tradition into the 20th century.

 Patrick Byrne (1794/8-1863)